cliffhall/Fismo/docs/dev/setup.md

 nav_order: 2
 ---
 # Environment Setup
-_Only necessary if working on, testing, or auditing Fismo.
-If you just want to build cool stuff, you probably want the [SDK](sdk.md)._
+_Only necessary if directly working on, testing, or auditing the Fismo protocol.
+If you just want to build cool stuff, you probably want to visit the [Fismology Lab](https://lab.fismo.xyz)._

 ### Stack
 For the Fismo project, the stack is a simple one: